magiclabs/wp-magic/README.md

 ## Contribution

 We appreciate feedback and contribution to this plugin!
-Before you get started, please see the contribution guidelines.
+Before you get started, please see the CONTRIBUTING.md file for more details.

 ## Support